SKS-Keyserver/sks-keyserver/README.md

 specifies the SKS directory itself, which defaults to the current working directory.

-  * sksconf and commandline options
+### Sksconf and commandline options

 The format of the sksconf file is simply a bunch of lines of the
 form:

     keyword: value

 The `#` character is used for comments, and blank lines are ignored.
 The keywords are just the command-line flags, minus the initial `-`.

 The one thing you probably want no matter what is a line that says

     logfile: log

 which ensures that sks will output messages to `recon.log` and `db.log` respectively.

-  * **membership file**
+### Membership file

 If you want your server to gossip with others, you will need a membership file which tells the `sks recon` who else to gossip with.
 The membership file should look something like:

     epidemic.cs.cornell.edu 11370
     athos.rutgers.edu 11370
     ...

 This file should be called `membership`, and should be stored in the SKS directory.
 Note that in order for synchronization to work, both hosts have to have each other in their membership lists.
 Send mail to
 <sks-devel@nongnu.org> to get other SKS administrators to add you to
 their membership lsits.

 **IMPORTANT NOTE**: if you include the server itself in the membership file, you should make sure that you also specify the `hostname` option, and that the selected hostname is exactly the same string listed in the membership file.
 Otherwise, the `sks recon` will try to synchronize with itself and will deadlock.

-  * **outgoing PKS synchronization: mailsync file**
+### Outgoing PKS synchronization: mailsync file

 The mailsync file contains a list of email addresses of PKS keyservers.
 This file is important, because it ensures that keys submitted directly to an SKS keyserver are also forwarded to PKS keyservers.

 **IMPORTANT**: don't add someone to your mailsync file without getting their permission first!

 In order for outgoing email sync's to work, you need to specify a command to actually send the email out.
 The default is `sendmail -t -oi`, but you may need something different.

-  * **incoming PKS synchronization**
+### Incoming PKS synchronization

 Incoming PKS synchronization is less critical than outgoing, since as long as some SKS server gets the new data, it will be distributed to all.
 Having more hosts receive the incoming PKS syncs does, however, increase the fault-tolerance of the connection between the two systems.

 In order to get incoming mail working, you should pipe the appropriate incoming mail to the following command via procmail:

     sks_add_mail sks_directory_name

 Here's an example procmail entry:

     PATH=/path/of/sks/exectuables

     :0
     * ^Subject: incremental
     | sks_add_mail sks_directory_name

-  * **built-in webserver**
+### Built-in webserver

 You can server up a simple index page directly from the port you're using for HKP.
 This is done by creating a subdirectory in your SKS directory called `web`.
-There, you can put an index file named `index.html`, `index.htm`, `index.xhtm`, or `index.xhtml`,
-    supporting files with extensions .css, .es, or .js, and some image files with extensions jpg, jpeg, png or gif.
+There, you can put an index file named `index.html`, `index.htm`, `index.xhtm`, or `index.xhtml`, supporting files with extensions .css, .es, or .js, and some image files with extensions jpg, jpeg, png or gif.
 Subdirectories will be ignored, as will filenames with anything other than alphanumeric characters and the '.'  character.
 This is particularly useful if you want to run your webserver off of port
 80. This can be done by using the -hkp_port command-line option.

 Building up the databases